Migrating Caribou, Northern Lights & More

 September 17, 2019: We start with a short boat ride up the Kazan River—one of the largest rivers on the Barrens.
 The tundra begins to turn into forest—birch, black spruce and tamarack trees adorned in full autumn colour lay claim to the territory, with caribou trails weaving amongst the sparse, yet impressive, arctic forest.
 Moose have been seen in this forested and marshy area as well.
 This location is also excellent for tundra swans that nest on the edge of the river bank, in small grassy openings.
 After lunch, the caribou and wolf watch continues as we travel the river and visit locations frequently used by the caribou herd at this time of year.
 Today is the last opportunity to take in the northern lights!
 Cozy up in a blanket on the front deck Muskoka chairs and enjoy a glass of fine Canadian wine with your cameras ready as we hope for the lights to begin their show.

 September 18, 2019: This is your last day in the Barren Lands and you will be familiar with the area of Ennadai Lake and Lodge.
-Today we offer a short hike following the caribou trails on the esker near the lodge.
+Today we offer a ATV ride along the ridge of an esker to view many small ponds that make for great landscape photography opportunities.
 Wolf and caribou tracks can be followed in the sandy paths and beautiful shimmering ponds are seen through the black spruce forest.
 In the late afternoon, our plane will arrive to take us back to Yellowknife, where we have rooms reserved for you (your expense).
 Workshop concludes.
 We recommend you book departing flights out the next day as our chartered flight from the lodge is weather dependent and can be late.

 - Double occupancy lodging (single available, just ask)